-COVID-19: Parliament session to be cut short?
-Speaker calls urgent meeting at 5pm
+Parliament's monsoon session likely to be cut short, may end by mid-next week

-New Delhi Sep 19: The government is contemplating curtailing the ongoing Monsoon Session in view of the rising COVID-19 cases amongst MPs, but nothing has been finalised so far, sources said on Saturday.
+New Delhi Sep 19: The ongoing monsoon session of Parliament is likely to be curtailed and may end by the middle of next week in view of the threat of the COVID-19 spread among parliamentarians.

-The Lok Sabha floor leaders of different parties are likely to meet later in the day to deliberate on the issue, the sources said.
+At a meeting of the business advisory committee of Lok Sabha, which has floor leaders of all parties besides the government representatives and is chaired by the Speaker, most political parties favoured curtailment of the session, which started on September 14 and was scheduled to conclude on October 1.

-However, before taking any final decision, the government wants to take all parties on board and also get 11 ordinances passed as laws by Parliament, they said.
+A final decision will be taken by the Cabinet Committee on Parliamentary Affairs.
+However, the government wants to take all parties on board and also get 11 ordinances passed as laws by Parliament, they said.

 The Lok Sabha has so far passed three Bills to replace agriculture sector related ordinances.
 Also, both the Houses have cleared an ordinance into law to cut by 30 per cent the salaries of members of Parliament to ramp up funds in the fight against the COVID-19 pandemic.